stspinu/bitcoin2/README.md

 az aks get-credentials --resource-group tutorial15 --name dev-demo15 az aks update -g tutorial15 -n dev-demo15 --attach-acr stef15acr15
 ```
 The above method is to preferred, so that you allow access in an AKS managed manner.
 If that doesn’t work, you can use an alternative where you get the object ID of your application and assign the AcrPull role directly on the resource group of you cluster.
-This should only be used if problems like the one in the screenshot below persist.
+You might get a resource not found for the ACR initially - if that happens, simply wait for a few minutes and try again.
 ![image](https://github.com/stspinu/bitcoin2/assets/46924453/c7e23efb-87be-456c-a3d7-d5f73775c6a4)